D067659/tpmc_documentation/evaluation/edit_api_usecase.md

 ### Evaluation
 #### Task
-You, as an advanced user, are not satisfied with some information of the corona API for receiving latest news of corona confirmed cases.
+You, as an advanced user, are not satisfied with the name of the corona API for receiving latest news of corona confirmed cases.
 Edit an existing API based on the following information:

 In the list, select the API `COVID-19 data`, click on "Show Detail" and switch to edit mode.